vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Joe's where I bought groceries.
 I then went to Udupi Palace and got a spinach masala dosa.
 I wore a KN95 mask while in downtown Berkeley and on the way back.

+## Thursday June 24

+In the afternoon I went to downtown Berkeley.
+I got a few items from Ace Hardware.
+I paid by cash and finished checkout at 2:07 PM.
+I wore a surgical mask while in the store and most of the downtown area but not for the rest of the journey.